emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-#### OpenSearch DSL JSON format
+#### Enegry Logserver DSL JSON format

-If you set the format to `json`, the original OpenSearch response is returned in JSON format.
-Because this is the native response from OpenSearch, extra effort is needed to parse and interpret it.
+If you set the format to `json`, the original Enegry Logserver response is returned in JSON format.
+Because this is the native response from Enegry Logserver, extra effort is needed to parse and interpret it.

 #### Example request